Tydax/the-giant-plant-eater/content/posts/lentil-and-cashew-nut-roast.md

 **_Method_**

-_1. Pre-heat the oven on to 100 degrees c or gas mark 1._
+_1. Pre-heat the oven on to 100 degrees c or gas mark 1.
+When you have toasted the cashew nuts, turn it up to 180 degrees or gas mark 6._

 _2. Heat 1 tbsp of oil in a pan, add chopped onion and 1 garlic glove.
 Gently fry until the onions are softened._